-Sure, success is not exclusive to those who earn a degree, but there is also no denying that an education certainly has a competitive edge in the job market.
 There are many reasons to finish your degree, but there are also many factors to consider with them.
 Whether you are starting fresh or already have a few credits to your name, the decision to go back to school is nothing to take lightly.

 If you’re not sure if you should, or not sure if you’re ready, take some time to think about what it would mean to finish your degree.
 Chances are you might be facing a confidence gap that is discouraging you to enroll—but don’t let that stop you!
 If anything, your life experiences may benefit you as you decide what you want out of higher ed.

 What is your motivation?

 If you’re one of the millions of students who took a few college courses before ultimately leaving, your decision to return might be largely informed by your circumstances.
 Did you not have enough time?
 Was it too expensive?
 Were you bored by the coursework?
 Did you not have goals set?
 Reflect on your past experiences and think about how you can make different decisions that will help see you through to the end.